tenjin/tenjin-ios-sdk/README.md

 ## <a id="skadnetwork-and-conversion-value"></a> SKAdNetwork and Conversion value

-As part of <a href="https://developer.apple.com/documentation/storekit/skadnetwork">SKAdNetwork</a>, we created wrapper method for <a href="https://developer.apple.com/documentation/storekit/skadnetwork/3919928-updatepostbackconversionvalue">`updatePostbackConversionValue(_:)`</a>.
+As part of <a href="https://developer.apple.com/documentation/storekit/skadnetwork">SKAdNetwork</a>, we created a wrapper method for <a href="https://developer.apple.com/documentation/storekit/skadnetwork/3919928-updatepostbackconversionvalue">`updatePostbackConversionValue(_:)`</a>.
 Our method will register the equivalent SKAdNetwork methods and also send the conversion values to our servers.

 `updatePostbackConversionValue(\_:)` 6 bit value should correspond to the in-app event and shouldn’t be entered as binary representation but 0-63 integer.
 Please refer to [this][21] page for how to implement conversion values.

-Since iOS 16.1, which supports SKAdNetwork 4.0, you can now send `coarseValue` (String, with possible variants being "low", "medium" or "high") and `lockWindow` (Boolean) as parameters on the update postback method:
+As of iOS 16.1, which supports SKAdNetwork 4.0, you can now send `coarseValue` (String, with possible variants being "low", "medium" or "high") and `lockWindow` (Boolean) as parameters on the update postback method:

 `updatePostbackConversionValue(_ conversionValue: Integer, coarseValue: String)`